Ghee in Ayurveda: Benefits, Uses & How to Make It

 Strengthening Agni

-This is perhaps ghee's most remarkable property.
-Unlike other fats that may dampen digestive fire, ghee is considered Agni-deepana — it kindles and supports Agni.
+This is probably ghee's most remarkable property.
+Unlike other fats that dampen digestive fire, ghee is Agni-deepana.
+It kindles and supports Agni.
 The classical texts describe ghee as "the fuel that makes the digestive fire burn brighter without burning the vessel."

 - Digest food more efficiently